Amos 9

 ‘In that day “I will restore David’s fallen shelter—I will repair its broken walls and restore its ruins—and will rebuild it as it used to be, so that they may possess the remnant of Edom and all the nations that bear my name,” declares the LORD, who will do these things.’
 Amos 9:11-12

-Up to this point, Amos has painted a black picture for Israel.
+Up to this point, Amos has painted a bleak picture for Israel.
 Now there is a word of hope for the future.

-We read of the restoration of David’s fallen tent.
+We read of the restoration of David’s fallen tent, Amos 9:11.
 This is a metaphorical statement that refers to the church of the living God.
-The rule of David ended with the division of the kingdom.
-This will be restored, the broken places will be repaired by the Messiah, the son of David.
+The rule of David ended with the division of the kingdom, but this will be restored, the broken places will be repaired by the Messiah, the son of David, Jeremiah 30:3-10 / Ezekiel 37:15-28 / Hosea 3:4-5.

-The kingdom will be a worldwide kingdom, a Messianic kingdom as predicted here.
-These verses were quoted by James in Acts 15:15-18.
+The kingdom will be a worldwide kingdom, a Messianic kingdom as predicted here, Acts 2:30-31.
+Amos 9:11-12 are quoted by James in Acts 15:15-18.
 The passage is used in the New Testament as justification for preaching the Gospel to the Gentiles.
 In other words, this prophecy was fulfilled in the establishment of the church.

 The building of the tabernacle, that is, the church, would be built in ‘all nations’, that bear His Name, Isaiah 60:14 / Matthew 28:19-20 / Mark 16:15-16.